2018 Low Income Housing Development Capitalization Rate:

 - Prepare the evidence.

-Once the appraisal review board rules on your protest, it will send you a written order by certified mail.
+Once the appraisal review board rules on your protest, a written order by certified mail will be sent.
 If you are dissatisfied with the appraisal review board’s findings, you have the right to request binding arbitration, file an appeal with the district court in the county in which your property is located or appeal to SOAH.

 Taxation Phase [Aug – Sept*] –

 Once the appraisal review board approves the appraisal records, the chief appraiser prepares an appraisal roll for each taxing unit.
 The appraisal district’s job is then finished for the current tax year.

 The elected officials of each taxing unit adopt tax rates annually, generally in August or September.
 The tax roll is created when tax rates are applied to appraised values.

 Collections Phase [Oct – Jan*] –